NeCTAR-RC/tutorials/_launching-virtual-machines/05-launch-instance.md

 You have now successfully launched a Virtual Machine using the Nectar Research Cloud dashboard; Nectar has given your instance an IP address, that you will need to connect to your instance.

 **Note**
 If using the QCIF Availability Zone, you will have two I.P addresses, one that says `QLD` and the other `QLD data`.
-The `QLD data` network is to allow an instance to access QRIScloud's RDS collections or UQ RDM storage.
+The `QLD data` network is to allow an instance to access QRIScloud's RDS collections.
 Only instances which are permitted to access these collections need to configure and use the QLD data I.P address.
 A typical Virtual Machine setup does not need to use this, only the `QLD` I.P address is required.
 {: .callout-warning}

 **High five!**